jamesY007/jamesY007.github.io/expsum.md

 ---
 ## Topics related to perverse sheaves.

 I want to toss out some applications of perverse sheaves that looks interesting to me.
 People might also feel motivating from these.
+There should also be applications to algebraic geometry.

 1. **Function-sheaf dictionary** [(i), Theorem 12.1] provides a correspondence between functions and perverse sheaves over an algebraic scheme over a finite field.
 In the context of Braverman-Kazhdan program, there is an IC sheaf, namely a simple object in the category of perverse sheaves, that corresponds to the basic function in the positive characteristic case.
 See [[Ngo20](https://www.math.uchicago.edu/~ngo/takagi.pdf)].